 We visited a couple of casual lunch places and had takeout dinners.
 Deli-style sandwiches, tacos, a pupuseria.
 Giant german pretzels and a regionally famous chef’s Chinese takeout.
 Southern-style breakfast biscuits.

 Ah, I can still feel the full belly.
 I think I’m due a hard run this afternoon!

-For the most part, every place had a pretty rigid set of coronavirus precautions and staff that was careful.
+For the most part, every place had a pretty rigid set of safety precautions and staff that was careful.
 The outdoor seating was both prevalent and well-spaced.
 Takeout was delivered in multiple layers of bags and sealed plasticware.